mrdunker/Advanced_Physical_Design_using_OpenLANE-Sky130/README.md

 space.
 To simplify this complexity, the routing procedure is typically divided into two distinct stages: Global Routing and Detailed Routing.<br />

+There are two kinds of routing:
+1. Global Routing: In this stage, the routing region is subdivided into rectangular grid cells and represented as a coarse 3D routing graph.
+This task is accomplished by the "FASTE ROUTE" engine.
+2. Detailed Routing: Here, finer grid granularity and routing guides are employed to implement the physical wiring.
+The "tritonRoute" engine comes into play at this stage.
+"Fast Route" generates initial routing guides, while "Triton Route" utilizes the Global Route information and further refines the routing, employing various strategies and optimizations to determine the most optimal path for connecting the pins

+### Trion Route

+Key Features:
+- **Initial Detail Routing**: TritonRoute initiates the detailed routing process, providing the foundation for the subsequent routing steps.
+- **Adherence to Pre-Processed Route Guides**:TritonRoute places significant emphasis on following pre-processed route guides.
+This involves several actions:
+  	- Initial Route Guide Analysis
+  	- Guide Splitting
+  	- Guide Merging
+  	- Guide Bridging
+  	- Assumes route guide for each net satisfy inter guide connectivity Same metal layer with touching guides or neighbouring metal layers with nonzero vertically overlapped area

 </details>